Updated: Oct 16, 2022

 p = potential energy, k = kinetic energy, t = total energy.

 The ratio reaches infinity once the skier reaches the bottom of the hill (I.e., potential energy is exhausted and all non-heat energy has been transferred to kinetic energy) As a reminder, for simplicity I leave out E(h) since heat (friction-based) energy is mostly irrelevant during the ski run.

 Steepness of the hill - this drives the total energy available to both kinetic and potential energy transformation.
 That is, Et = Ekn + Epn, st: hill steepness

 I think of time only as a reference point. (notice I don’t use “t” as a subscript, only “n” for location) More specifically, the time variable is actually describing entropic transformation (entropy or 2lotd).
 That is, moving from lower entropy (top of the hill) to higher entropy (bottom of the hill).
 Also, this is consistent with the conservation of energy (1lotd) as total energy is fixed.
 (Albeit, fixed in a contrived skiing example)

-Ultimately, the potential energy is transformed into kinetic energy, then, the kinetic energy is transformed to heat energy (aka, work or friction) and released to the atmosphere.
+Ultimately, the potential energy is transformed into kinetic energy, then, the kinetic energy is transformed into heat energy (aka, work or friction) and released into the atmosphere.

 (limit as the skier completes their run)